octokit/auth-app.js/README.md

         <code>string</code>
       </th>
       <td>
-        The Client Secret of the GitHub App.
+        A client secret for the GitHub App.
       </td>
     </tr>
     <tr>